GeoMOER/moer-mpg-remote-sensing/docs/index.md

 Field surveys generally face the compromise between their level of detail, their extend and their temporal repetition.
 One can either study selected processes in detail on a very limited number of observation sites or focus on a more landscape oriented survey using more generalized observations.
 The restrictions can be loosened by linking survey information to area wide remote sensing observations and the modelling of raster maps which can further be used for scientific analysis.

 Remote sensing has a history of more than 150 years and is a well established, cost-effective and powerful tool but it has to be applied with caution in order to gain robust results.
 The advent of high performance computing along with machine learning algorithms has just opened up a new chapter in data mining and information retrieval using a wide variety of ground-based, airborne and satellite sensors.
 This requires a large variety of skills related to data handling, machine learning, team-based software development and workflow documentation and the presentation and discussion of results.

-This course provides room for an intensive experience in advanced remote sensing data analysis.

 {% include feature_row id="feature_row_ilos" type="left" %}

 # Course features

-The course is integrated in the research of the Nature 4.0 project, heavily linked to the parallel [Geo Information Systems](https://oer.uni-marburg.de/ilias.php?ref_id=327&cmdClass=ilrepositorygui&cmdNode=r5&baseClass=ilrepositorygui){:target="_blank"} and [Data Analysis](https://oer.uni-marburg.de/ilias.php?ref_id=326&cmdClass=ilrepositorygui&cmdNode=r5&baseClass=ilrepositorygui){:target="_blank"} courses.
+The course is linked to the research of the Nature 4.0 project, heavily integrated into the parallel [Geo Information Systems](https://oer.uni-marburg.de/ilias.php?ref_id=327&cmdClass=ilrepositorygui&cmdNode=r5&baseClass=ilrepositorygui){:target="_blank"} and build upon the parallel [Data Analysis](https://oer.uni-marburg.de/ilias.php?ref_id=326&cmdClass=ilrepositorygui&cmdNode=r5&baseClass=ilrepositorygui){:target="_blank"} courses.
 It is intended as a blended learning module in our study program although the provided introductions, explanations and examples might be useful for self-study, too.